Online Data Migration from SQL Sources to FalkorDB

 Notes:

-- Runs execute locally on the machine hosting the control plane server.
+- Runs execute locally on the host machine running the control plane server.

 UI development (optional):